Geography (Geographic Information Science and Technology) - Bachelor of Science

 3

-Elective credit may vary based on General Education course selection, second language requirements, prerequisites, dual credit, AP credit, double majors, and/or minor coursework.
-The amount indicated in the requirements list is the amount needed to bring the total to 120 credits and may appear in variable form based on the degree.
-However students may end up needing to complete more or less on a case-by-case basis and students should discuss elective requirements with their advisor.
+Elective credits may vary depending on factors such as General Education course selection, second language requirements, prerequisites, dual credit, AP credit, double majors, and/or minor coursework.
+The amount listed in the requirements is what’s needed to reach the total of 120 credits but may vary based on the specific degree.
+However, students may need to complete more or fewer credits on a case-by-case basis, so it’s important to discuss elective requirements with an advisor.

 Second Language Requirement

-For the Bachelor of Science in Geography with a Concentration in GIS&T there is a one year second language requirement, the options to complete this requirement are listed below.
-The number of credits that a student needs to take may vary depending on what level they come in with.
-Please speak with an advisor for more information as to which courses you will need to take to fulfill the second language requirement for this degree.
+For the Bachelor of Science in Geography with a concentration in Environmental Studies, all majors must demonstrate one-year proficiency in a foreign language (through the 1120 level, completed with a C- or better) or equivalent/placement.
+The options to fulfill this requirement are listed below.
+The number of credits required may vary depending on the student’s existing language proficiency.
+Consult an advisor for more information on the courses needed to fulfill the second language requirement for this degree.
+Please note that language immersion courses are available through the Office of Experiential Learning and Education Abroad.

 Option 1: